hyperledger/aries-rfcs/concepts/indirect-identity-control/guardianship-sample/trust-framework.md

 ### Name, Version, Author

 This is the "Sovrin ID4All Vulnerable Populations Guardianship Trust Framework", version "1.0".
-The trust framework is abbreviated as "SIVPGTF".
+The trust framework is abbreviated in credential names and elsewhere as "SIVPGTF".
 It is maintained by the Sovrin ID4All Working Group.
+The guardianship credential schema described here is known as a "gcred".

 ### Scope